Rzat/DataMiningAndMachineLearningProject/README.md

 The purpose of this project is to keep track and maintain the codebase for my semester project for DataMining_MachineLearning.

 DMML Self Project Descriptor:
-	So total I need to create 5 Machine Learning models for DMML Project,
+	So total I need to create 5 Machine Learning models for DMML Project.
-	 1. 4 Supervised Model and 1 Unsupervised learning Model
+	 1. 4 Supervised Model and 1 Unsupervised learning Model.

 		4 Supervised Learning Models which I will Create for this project are below: a).
 2 Regression Model with 1 dataset